-The Education for Homeless Children and Youth program in Kansas is intended to ensure that homeless children and youth have access to the same free, appropriate public education (including public preschool education) as provided to other children and youth.
-Kansas and school districts should review and revise their laws and policies to eliminate barriers to the enrollment, attendance, and success in school of children and youth experiencing homelessness and provide such children and youth with the opportunity to meet the same challenging State student academic achievement standards to which all students are held.
-Students in homeless situations must not be separated from the mainstream school environment because of their homelessness.
+The Education for Homeless Children and Youth program is intended to ensure that homeless children and youth have access to the same free, appropriate public education (including public preschool education) provided to children and youth that are housed.
+Kansas school districts should review and revise their laws and policies to eliminate barriers to the enrollment, attendance, and success in school of children and youth experiencing homelessness and provide such children and youth with the opportunity to meet the same challenging State student academic achievement standards to which all students are held.